learningequality/kolibri/docs/user/learner.rst

 In **Kolibri** you can find content from different sources grouped in **Channels**.
 Depending on how your school and teachers or coaches decided to organize the content, you may have one or more **Channels** available.
 Follow the indications by your teachers or coaches on how to use the content from each available **Channel**.

-To switch between **Channels** available to you, use the selector in the upper right corner of Kolibri.
+To switch between channels available to you, use the **Channel selector**.

 .. image:: img/select_channel.png
 	:alt: channel selector